theapache64/theapache64.github.io/src/content/blog/perfetto-failed-to-fetch.md

 open -a "Arc" --args --disable-web-security --user-data-dir=~/chromeTemp
 ```

 This bypasses the CORS restrictions for that browser session.
-Not ideal for everyday browsing, but perfect for local trace viewing.
+Not ideal for everyday browsing, but perfect when you want to disable these restrictions only when you're using `record_android_trace`.

 ## #3: Integrated Flag Fix